andrechristikan/ack-nestjs-boilerplate-docs/features/authentication.md

       └── auth.config.ts
 ```

-and the value will look like
+and the value will look like this

 ```typescript
 import { registerAs } from '@nestjs/config';